David Lansana

-Brigadier David Lansana (22 March 1922 – 19 July 1975) was the first prominent Sierra Leonean in the Sierra Leone Military during the colonial era.
-After Sierra Leone gained independence, he served as Military Attaché to the United States.

-Lansana was one of the most distinguished officers in the history of the Sierra Leone Armed Forces.
-He was one of the first Sierra Leoneans to train at the Royal Military Academy Sandhurst, Berkshire, United Kingdom.
+Brigadier David Lansana (22 March 1922 – 19 July 1975) was a Sierra Leonean military officer and prominent military figure in Sierra Leone during its colonial and post-independence period.
+Lansana was one of the most distinguished officers in the history of the Sierra Leone Armed Forces, and was one of the first Sierra Leoneans to train at the Royal Military Academy Sandhurst, Berkshire, United Kingdom.

 Through his marriage to Komeh Gulama Lansana, the daughter of Paramount Chief Julius Gulama of Kaiyamba Chiefdom, Lansana was therefore a relative of Paramount Chief Ella Koblo Gulama and her husband Paramount Chief Bai Koblo Pathbana II, two of the nation's most influential politicians.

 On 21 March 1967, Lansana staged Sierra Leone's first coup d'état.
-Lansana was charged with treason, tried and found guilty.
-He was executed on 19 July 1975.
+Lansana was charged with treason, tried and found guilty, and was eventually executed on 19 July 1975.

 Early life and education

 Lansana was born on 22 March 1922 in Baiima, Mandu Chiefdom, Kailahun District, British Sierra Leone.
 He was a Mende.

 In 1947, he enlisted as a private and began his training in the Sierra Leone Army.
 Lansana was the bearer of Sierra Leone's colours during the coronation of Queen Elizabeth II.